-- Map at your new space to see if your furniture will fit and who much room you have for your belongings.
+- Map your new space to see if your furniture will fit and how much room you have for your belongings.

 According to Harvard Health, moving when you’re 70 or older is even more stressful because for many seniors, coping or organizing is harder than when you were younger.
 It is also vital at this age to safeguard your health as much as possible, and stress can worsen existing health conditions.

 To handle the stress, one important thing to do is to just get started.
 Looking at a to-do list can be overwhelming and stressful, but taking that list one item at a time can help you manage the stress better.